Learn more about all the programs in the series (and listen to past programs) by scrolling down.

 Please join us.

-Dr. Danielle Allen is uniquely equipped to guide us to the other side of our current crisis of faith in democracy.
+Part democracy's orator and part its master mechanic, Dr. Danielle Allen is uniquely equipped to guide us to the other side of our current crisis of faith in democracy.
 This is a program you will not want to miss.